yeoman/yeoman.io/app/_posts/blog/2015-04-27-state-of-the-moustache-2015.md

 ## Tipping our hat

 That's about it for this round-up.
 We would like to remind folks that we're always checking out [@yeoman](http://twitter.com/yeoman) and enjoy hearing suggestions for anything we can be doing better, news, new generators you've written or even just [doodles](https://twitter.com/kittytail38/status/573522972528373761) of your favorite man in a hat.
-If you have ideas for the next post, you can also drop em' in this [thread](https://github.com/yeoman/yeoman/issues/1411).
+If you have ideas for the next post, you can also drop 'em in this [thread](https://github.com/yeoman/yeoman/issues/1411).

 Until next time, `yo awesomeness`.